 In Memoriam Seth Brody

 NOTE: These programs will be held during inclement weather UNLESS the campus is closed, which happens only rarely.
-You can call campus security (610-896-1111) to check.
+Please call Campus Security (610-896-1111) to check.

-Richard Lenatsky returns with a stirring program of Yiddish songs, accompanied by family members and other instrumentalists.
+Richard Lenatsky returns with a stirring program of Yiddish songs, accompanied by Sender Botwinik.
 English translations provided.

 Yiddish Theater: Past, Present and Future: An illustrated conversation with Motl Didner, Associate Artistic Director of the National Yiddish Theatre Folksbiene, about the rise of Yiddish theater through its golden age, how it survived and is flourishing around the world today, and where it is headed next.
 NOTE: This presentation is in Stokes Hall Auditorium, in the building right next to our usual meeting place.
 Signs will be posted.

 If arriving by car, enter the campus by the College Avenue entrance, and park in any spot marked FACULTY/STAFF on the right of the driveway.
 To find Chase Hall, continue on the driveway until you reach the end of the building on your left (Stokes Hall).
 Turn left and follow the path up a gentle slope to a stone building with a few steps outside its double-door entrance–– this is Chase Hall.
 We’re in the first floor in the back of the building.
 There is an entrance without steps around the right hand side.

 Support the Festival

 We need your contribution to support this ongoing celebration of Yiddish culture, so please send a check made out to Haverford College, with Yiddish Culture Festival written on the check or on an accompanying note to: Catherine Toia, YCF Donations, Haverford College, 370 Lancaster Ave, Haverford PA 19041.